misterfish/stick/README.md

 	const Animal = animalProto | factory | factoryProps (animalProps)

 On `create`, the properties which are 'ok' will get copied in to the new object.

-The others are there for documentation.
+The others are there for documentation: put them here, not peppered throughout the methods.
 Do use `undefined` for props that are waiting to be defined, which is arguably better than `null` and definitely better than `false`.
 Use `void 8` or your very own favorite number to impress … no one.

     const animal = Animal.create ().init ()
 	animal.type // 'animal'